hoffmanick/fairos/research.md

       <div class="abtext2 begin2" id="outreachtext2">
         <h4>ECR Projects: Doing Ethical Open Science Across Disparate Data Types<strong>.</strong></h4>
-        <p>We are working with early career researchers to develop and use a working methodology that incorporates CARE practices
+        <p>We are working with early career researchers to develop and use a working methodology that integrates ethical open science into scientific practice.</p>
-        into research that spans time and disciplines.</p>
         <h4>FAIR/CARE educational materials<strong>.</strong></h4>
-        <p>We are producing material for undergraduates studying data science and ecology to introduce them to principles of ethical open data management.</p>
+        <p>We are developing college-level educational materials to introduce students to principles of ethical open data management.</p>
         <h4>Data repository decision tree<strong>.</strong></h4>
-        <p>We are supporting early career researchers by providing them with a resource to guide their choice of repository for data or specimen upload.</p>
+        <p>We are supporting Quaternary science researchers by developing a resource to guide their choice of repository for data upload.</p>
         <p>Click <a href="https://hoffmanick.github.io/fairos/outreach" target="_blank">here</a> to learn more.</p>
       </div>

         <div class="abtext2 begin2" id="repotext2">
     <h4>Case studies: Neotoma, Open Context, Florida Museum<strong>.</strong></h4>
-      <p>We are using our focal repositories as case studies for improving data governance and bolstering our commitment to Indigenous data sovereignty.</p>
+      <p>We are using our focal repositories as case studies for improving data governance and bolstering our commitment to ethical open data broadly, including Indigenous data sovereignty.</p>
       <p>Click <a href="https://hoffmanick.github.io/fairos/governance" target="_blank">here</a> to learn more.</p>
   </div>
     </div>